KingSora/OverlayScrollbars/README.md

 | `instance` | The instance which fired the event. |
 | `onUpdatedArgs` | An `object` which describes the update in detail. |

-> __Note__ If an update was triggered but nothing changed, the event won't be fired.
+> __Note__: If an update was triggered but nothing changed, the event won't be fired.

 Is fired after the instace was updated.